WallaceIT/rppj/README.md

 - PIC18F46J13*
 - PIC18F26J53*
 - PIC18F46J53*
+- PIC18F27J13*
+- PIC18F27J53*
+- PIC18F47J13*
+- PIC18F47J53*

-PLEASE NOTE: do NOT TRY to use rppj with other PIC families: it won't work and this could seriously damage your Raspberry Pi!
+PLEASE NOTE: do NOT TRY to use rppj with other PIC families: it won't work and WILL seriously damage your Raspberry Pi!

 # References